zxspeccy/TrackballScroll/README.md

 - Build the solution

 ###### Version history
+- v5 allow to use right (context menu) button to enable scroll emulation
 - v4 prevents #16... sort of (middle clicks can be disabled if necessary using the tray menu).
 - v3 feature #12: Allows to choose which X-buttons are used and saves the settings.
 Also changed versioning scheme to single numbers.
 - v2.1.2 fixes #14.
 Compatibility with Windows 10 versions of 2017.